uzzielperez/uzzielperez.github.io/_posts/2021-9-26-Whatever-Do-you-mean-Eckhart-Tolle.md

 Here is where CBT thought replacement's limitation lies.
 For complex trauma patients, mere thought replacement doesn't bring about a calmness and sense of safety in their physiological states.
 A good resource - [The Body Keeps the Score](https://www.youtube.com/watch?v=QSCXyYuT2rE).
 A related song - [In and Through the Body](https://www.youtube.com/watch?v=QSCXyYuT2rE).

+This perturbation feels like "I need more practice".
+If you know what I mean.

 ---------------------

 Anyway, I've been spending a lot of time listening to a lot of inputs recently that I want to spend some time determining what works for me and the direction I want to take for the project.
 I hope I never lose sight of why I am doing this in the first place.
 It helps to write.